cdwat/Star/TOS.md

 8․ Disclaimers
 ================

-STAR PROVIDES THE SERVICES ON AN “AS IS" AND “AS AVAILABLE" BASIS.
+STAR PROVIDES THE SERVICES ON AN "AS IS" AND "AS AVAILABLE" BASIS.
 YOU USE THE SERVICES AT YOUR OWN RISK.
 You must provide your own device and Internet access.

 EXCEPT AS EXPRESSLY SET FORTH HEREIN, AND TO THE EXTENT PERMITTED BY APPLICABLE LAW, STAR DISCLAIMS ALL WARRANTIES, EXPRESS OR IMPLIED, INCLUDING IMPLIED WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, AND NON-INFRINGEMENT.
 Among other things, STAR makes no representations or warranties:
 * That our Services, or any part thereof, will be available or permitted in your jurisdiction, uninterrupted or error-free, or accessible from all devices or browsers;